 Distribution: Occurring chiefly west of the Cascades crest in Washington; Alaska to California, east across North America to the Atlantic Coast where native.

-Habitat: Wet waste places, primarily at low elevtions.
+Habitat: Wet places, often where disturbed, primarily at low elevations.

 Conservation Status: Not of concern